 What to Expect

-For information on visiting Seattle Children’s clinics, please see Your Child’s Clinic Visit.
+For general information on visiting Seattle Children’s clinics, please see Your Child’s Clinic Visit.

-- Bring a completed Authorization to Exchange Patient Health Information Form (PDF).
-Please use this form to give permission to your child’s school or other community health or mental health providers to allow them to release information to our clinic and providers.
+- Complete and return an Authorization to Exchange Patient Health Information Form (PDF).
+This form gives permission to your child’s school or other community health or mental health providers to release information to our clinic and providers.
 If the patient is age 13 or older, their signature is required in addition to the legal guardian signature.

-- Bring your child’s testing records, individualized education program (IEP) forms and report cards from school.
-Helpful information includes reports related to previous neuropsychological evaluations or speech-language therapy, and any school district, state or federal records.
+- Bring your child’s testing records, Individualized Education Program (IEP), 504 plans and report cards from school.
+Other helpful information includes reports related to previous neuropsychological evaluations or speech-language therapy, and any school district, state or federal records.

 - If your child is attending outpatient counseling, please bring any relevant notes.